-- If you are expected to be released quickly, you might get to keep wearing your own clothes, if not you you will be given a jail uniform.
+- If you are expected to be released quickly, you might get to keep wearing your own clothes, if not you will be given a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help others make it through the process?

 Click here to post a comment

 When you post bail, you will get discharged from jail.
 The discharge process takes anywhere between 15 minutes to all day.
 Or, simply, the quicker bail is posted, the quicker you will get discharged from jail.
 Also, it will depend on whether you’ve been given a cash bond or if a magistrate needs to determine the bail amount.
 For a minor charge, you will simply be booked and get released without having to post bail.
 If you have served a sentence in jail and are given a discharge date, expect to be discharged anywhere between the hours of 9am and 12pm.

 How To Turn Yourself In